 3. Mind the gap: Spreads

-When it comes to mutual funds, anyone buying or selling on a given day gets the same price, the net asset value (NAV), which is typically set at the close of the market.
-But when it comes to ETFs, the shares trade on the secondary market, which means the price is set by buyers and sellers.
-The difference between the price at which people are willing to buy and sell is called the bid-ask spread, and for some ETFs it can amount to a significant cost.
+With mutual funds, anyone buying or selling on a given day gets the same price, known as the net asset value (NAV), which is typically set at the close of the market.
+But ETFs shares trade on the secondary market, which means the price is set each day by buyers and sellers.
+The difference between the prices at which people are willing to buy and sell is called the bid-ask spread, and for some ETFs it can add up to a significant cost.

 Let's say the bid for an ETF is $50.00 and the ask is $50.50.
-If you bought the ETF, then wanted to turn around and immediately sell it, you would lose 50 cents a share plus commissions.
+If you bought the ETF at the prevailing asking price of $50.50, then wanted to turn around and immediately sell it, you would lose 50 cents a share plus commissions.
 For investors who trade large volumes of shares and regularly buy and sell ETFs, those differences can add up.

 Tip: Typically, ETFs with the highest trading volume will have the smallest spreads.
-So if multiple ETFs exist that meet your goals, weigh liquidity as part of your selection process.
+So if multiple ETFs exist that meet your goals, you should consider liquidity as part of your selection process.

 4. Factor in performance: Tracking error

 Passive strategies are designed to track the performance of an index.
-But while that sounds simple, it's not that easy.
-To some extent, all passive products will differ from the performance of an index and this difference between ETF performance and index performance is known as "tracking difference."
+That may sound simple, but it's not.
+To some extent, all passive products will differ from the performance of an index.
+This difference between ETF performance and index performance is known as "tracking error."

-Tracking difference isn't a cost that a fund company charges you, but it can detract from your return.
+Tracking error isn't a cost that a fund company charges you, but it can detract from your return.
 So before you invest, take a look at the performance history.

 Tip: Compare the performance of any index fund or ETF with that of competing products and the underlying index.
-All things being equal, a smaller tracking difference is better.
+All things being equal, a smaller tracking error is better.

 5. Consider what you keep: Taxes